jpmml/docs-jpmml-org/docs/conversion/sparkml/libsvm.md

 	.setOutputCol("features")
 ```

-The most challenging operation in Scala (and Java) is creating the final pipeline model object, because the `PipelineModel(Array[PipelineStage])` constructor is private and thus only invokable using reflection.
+The most challenging operation in Scala is creating the final pipeline model object, because the `PipelineModel(Array[PipelineStage])` constructor is private and thus only invokable using reflection.
 PySpark has no such obstacle.

 Final assembly: